GruveTools/ethos-autominer/README.md

 You should also create a `scripts` and `configs` directory alongside the script.
 The `configs` directory should contain the various config files for the coins you want to mine, and you should copy the `config.sample.php` to `config.php` and edit it to refer to your config files and contain just the coins you want to switch between.

+You should also set the `$whattomine_url` in your new `config.php` to be correct for your rig.
+You can do this by going to [whattomine.com/coins](http://whattomine.com/coins), entering the details for your setup, clicking 'Calculate', and then edit the URL to replace `whattomine.com/coins` with `whattomine.com/coins.json` while leaving everything after that as it is.
+It'll be a very long URL, as you can see by the example one in `config.sample.php`.

 If you pass `--dry-run` to the script, it won't do any of the miner restarting, _but will still switch configs_.

 ## Background